 Make small, fresh batches for your natural water products that you can use within one week.
 Even if it "looks fine", at a microscopic level, it may not be.

-I have to admit, when I first started with EOs, I thought that they would preserve my recipes.
+I have to admit, when I first started with essential oils I thought that they would preserve my recipes.
 I have since learned that essential oils are not preservatives.
-While many essential oils have antimicrobial properties, none have been proven to be effective preservatives at dilution rates safely used in aromatherapy and DIY recipes.
+While many essential oils have antimicrobial properties, none have been proven to be effective preservatives at dilution rates safely used in aromatherapy and DIY essential oil recipes.

 I also thought that ingredients like salt, citric acid, cheap vodka, and vitamin E would preserve my products too.
 It turns out they will not.